Precision tools including a caliper and magnifying glass for design verification and validation.

 The core principle here is simple: if it wasn’t documented, it didn’t happen.
 The FDA requires you to keep meticulous records of every part of the process.
 All procedures, design inputs, outputs, reviews, and test results must be clearly written down.
 This creates a comprehensive Design History File (DHF) that provides a complete, traceable record of your product’s journey from concept to reality.

-EU MDR and International Standards
+What About EU MDR and Other International Standards?

 Across the Atlantic, the European Union’s Medical Device Regulation (EU MDR) sets a similarly high bar for product approval.
 Just like the FDA, European authorities require robust evidence that your device is safe and performs as intended.
 Both design verification and validation are fundamental requirements to demonstrate compliance.
 These aren’t just suggestions; they are mandatory steps to prevent faulty products from reaching the market and potentially harming patients.